cs-21-pt-9-01/rapl.rs/README.md

 # run
 $ sudo ./target/release/raplrs

+# for ease of access you can symlink raplrs to /usr/bin - preferably with absolute paths
+$ sudo ln -s /path/to/target/release/raplrs /usr/bin/raplrs
+# and then run with
+$ sudo raplrs
 ```

+### Troubleshooting notes
-*Note:* if you are running a shell script that calls some command you would usually run from your command line, you need to make sure that said command is present in your `/usr/bin` dir.
+If you are running a shell script that calls some command you would usually run from your command line, you need to make sure that said command is present in your `/usr/bin` dir.
 For example, [`crispy-doom`](http://manpages.ubuntu.com/manpages/cosmic/man6/crispy-doom.6.html) on Ubuntu by default installs to `/usr/games`, which is not recognized when running `raplrs` as root.

+As `raplrs` mostly needs to be run with root access, you need to ensure that any configuration for the benchmark is present where it needs to be.
+That is, under `/` rather than your user directory.

-## Other stuff
+## Misc

 ### Scripts
 Scripts are located in `./benchmarks/`.
 We discern between three types: